Rudrabha/Wav2Lip/evaluation/README.md

 python calculate_scores_LRS.py --data_root /path/to/video/data/root --tmp_dir tmp_dir/
 ```

-# Evaluation of Lip-sync using FID metric.
+# Evaluation of image quality using FID metric.
 We will update the scripts for the FID metric shortly

-### Opening issues related to evaluation scripts
+# Opening issues related to evaluation scripts
 * Please open the issues with the "Evaluation" label if you face any issues in the evaluation scripts.

+# Acknowledgements
+Our evaluation pipeline in based on two existing repositories.
+LSE metrics are based on the [syncnet_python](https://github.com/joonson/syncnet_python) repository and the FID score is based on [pytorch-fid](https://github.com/mseitzer/pytorch-fid) repository.
+We thank the authors of both the repositories for releasing their wonderful code.